Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Reproducibility and the Environment

 \section{Reproducibility and the Environment}

 From the perspective of reproducible research, there are several advantages to using the \volta framework for \vl encoders.
 First, \volta reduces confounds due to differences in implementations, while also enabling fair comparisons with related work.
-Second, you only need to preprocess visual and textual data \emph{once} instead of creating model-specific formats for every \vl \bert.
+Second, visual and textual data only need to be preprocessed \emph{once} instead of creating model-specific formats for every \vl \bert.

 From a financial perspective, the costs involved in pretraining hampers contributions from many academic institutions and deters the evaluation of multiple trained models, which we showed to be extremely important for \vl \berts.
 We estimate that pretraining a single model $10\times$ in our controlled setup for $4$ downstream tasks requires a $4$-GPU machine on AWS for two months, at a cost of $\sim\$6{,}000$, corresponding to $200$ GPU-compute days.
 Fortunately, we had access to an internal server, but the our experiments still required $1{,}500$ GPU days for training and evaluation.
-While we were able to reduce the financial costs, there are severe environmental and carbon footprint costs in \vl pretraining~\citep{strubell-etal-2019-energy}.\footnote{We distribute many of our pretrained \vl \berts to amortize the environmental costs.}
+While we were able to reduce the financial costs, there are severe environmental and carbon footprint costs in \vl pretraining~\citep{strubell-etal-2019-energy}.\footnote{We distribute many of our pretrained \vl \berts in \volta to amortise the environmental costs.}

 We hope that \volta will serve as a basis for research in \vl pretraining, enabling easy and fair comparisons across architectures, and ensuring that progress is not obfuscated by confounds.